JustArchiNET/ASF-ui/.github/FEATURES.md

 # Global

-1. Pressing on the new release notification will bring you to the Releases page.
+1. Clicking on the "New release available" notification will redirect you to the "Releases" page.

 # Bots